 - Some U.S.-Iran trade continues, especially in food.
 Iran is a large wheat importer; some years, it buys as much as $200 million in U.S. wheat.
 From 1998 to 2010, Americans could legally buy Iranian handicrafts and foods.
 U.S. purchases never reached $50 million in a year; the main item was rugs.
 Some Iranian products faced other restrictions: Caviar was limited by the international agreement for conserving the endangered Caspian sturgeon, and pistachios faced a stiff countervailing duty imposed after California pistachio growers complained about dumping.

-- While Iran has often complained that the United States does not allow Iran Air to buy spare parts for its aging Boeings, in fact, the Bush administration issued a license for such exports but Boeing has been unable to make a sale.
+- While Iran has often complained that the United States does not allow Iran Air to buy spare parts for its aging Boeings, in fact, the Bush administration issued a license for such exports.
+But as of early 2015, Boeing had made exactly one sale for a trivial sum.